 However, if these discs become damaged they can tear or move out of place and become herniated.
 A herniated disc is a common condition that may occur as a result of gradual wear and tear on the disc or from an injury to the spine that cracks or tears the disc and causes it to bulge or break open.

-Patients with a herniated disc may experience pain, numbness and weakness in the affected area as the disc presses on the nearby nerve roots.
+Patients with a herniated disc may experience pain, numbness, and weakness in the affected area as the disc presses on the nearby nerve roots.
 The location of the affected disc determines the location of the pain.
-For example, a herniated disc in the lower back may cause pain through the buttock and down the leg, a condition known as sciatica.
+A herniated disc in the lower back may cause pain through the buttock and down the leg, a condition known as sciatica.

 Pain from a herniated disc may be worse during activity and then get better during rest.
 Anything that puts pressure on the nerve, such as coughing sneezing, sitting or bending forward, can cause pain to worsen.
 If the herniated disc does not touch any nerves, patients may not experience any pain from this condition.

 What Dr. Lipani’s Patients Say